flatironinstitute/sciware/01_Overview/slides.md

 ## Meetings and Format

-### In-person meetings
+- Blend of presentations and intro followed by hands-on activities
-Blend of presentations and intro followed by hands-on activities
+- 1x/month for 2 hours

-1x/month for 2 hours
+- Location TBD

 ### Next dates: Apr 25, May 23